Last Updated on July 11, 2024 by lindseymahoney

 Finally, I utilized our shop vac to remove larger debris found on the support beams or ledges of the wall.

-If you have plans to paint the basement walls and floor, start with the ceiling first!
+If you have plans to paint the basement floor and walls, start with the ceiling first!

 I know this rule, but still got antsy and decided to apply the first coat of paint onto the walls before spraying the ceiling.